Stoggar/CurseOfStrahd/entry_2.md

 ### first card

 A powerful force for good and protection.

-a holy symbol of hope.
+A holy symbol of hope.

 A sleeping prince

-a servant of light
+A servant of light

-brother of darkness
+Brother of darkness
 The treasure rests with him.

 ### second card

 Strength and power
 Weapon of vengance
 A sword of sunlight

 A fallen house, guarded by a stonedragon
 Look for the highest point

 ### third card

 Tells of history
 Knowledge about the elder
 Will help you understand your enemy